 I get asked that question and various riffs on it like “why do Asians hate black people?” and “why do Asians only stick with other Asians?” all the time.
 While these questions may seem rude, I take them seriously, not least because they contain seeds of truth, even if they’re ultimately based on misinformation.

-Before I get into what I meant by that, let’s get real about racism.
+Before I get into what I meant by that, perhaps, confusing statement, let’s get real about racism.
 Racism is distinct from ordinary bias because it was created as the justification for and original blueprint of a society in which race and class were pretty much the same thing.
 Class is how wealth and therefore power is organized.
 So, race and power are inextricable.
-And while parts of the original blueprint have changed over time, we built real structures, like our electoral college, ghettos, and suburbs, just to name a few examples, that continue to dictate the way we live today based on that blue print.
-We can change our minds about it, but unless we dismantle and rebuild those structures, we’re stuck with the inequities they create.
+And while parts of the original racist blueprint have changed over time, we built real structures and institutions, like our electoral college, ghettos, and suburbs, just to name a few examples, based on that blue print.
+We can change our minds about the original design, but unless we dismantle and rebuild those structures, we’re stuck with the inequities they create.

-So, the long history of white supremacy, manifest as it is in the institutions and design of this society, creates a situation in which white racists are no more morally more bankrupt than any other brand of bigot, but they are more effective.
+This creates a situation in which white racists are no more morally bankrupt than any other brand of bigot, but they are more effective.
 After all, white as a racial category was created as the basis of a white supremacist political and economic system, just as “Asian,” and “Black,” etc., were created in order to dehumanize and subjugate non-whites within that same system.
 Even if you perceive Asians to be “so” racist, we’re certainly not more racist if you measure racism in terms of broad impact.
 And in addition to the structural racial inequality that is the legacy of this history, keep in mind, our political system in based on majority rule.